Image: Shutterstock

 Can You Get Rheumatoid Arthritis After Pregnancy?

 There is a risk of developing autoimmune diseases such as rheumatoid arthritis after pregnancy.
-Although there is no substantial evidence to support this claim, there is a belief that complex hormonal and immune-related shifts occur during and after pregnancy.
-This could be a plausible reason for an increase in the rate of rheumatoid arthritis after pregnancy (6).
+Although there is no substantial evidence to support this claim, there is a belief that complex hormonal changes and immune-related shifts occur during and after pregnancy.
+This could be a plausible reason for an increase in the rate of postpartum rheumatism (6).
 However, pregnancy alone need not be a reason for getting RA, as other factors such as genetics play a more important role.

 Does Breastfeeding Make Rheumatoid Arthritis Worse?

 Breastfeeding may not worsen rheumatoid arthritis.
-But some mothers with RA may have severe pain while holding the baby for breastfeeding.
+But some mothers with RA may have chronic pain while holding the baby for breastfeeding.
+It can also affect arthritis treatment since some medications aren’t safe during breastfeeding.
+Therefore, it is important to consult your healthcare provider to find pain relief options that are safe during breastfeeding.

 Does Postpartum Arthritis Go Away?